TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 6/Proverbs 6.33.md

 ---

-Wounds and dishonor shall he get; And his reproach shall not be wiped away.
+He will get wounds and dishonor.
+His reproach will not be wiped away.